-D. tailed Desig Code Structure and Content:
+Detailed Design Code Structure and Content:

-NPR That est a clear that the degree of prescription within detailed not les should be tailored to the circumstances and scale of In each place, and should allow a suitable degree of variety.
+NPRT has a clear that the degree of prescription within detailed incodes should be tailored to the circumstances and scale of In each place, and should allow a suitable degree of variety.
 For a ite with a Masterplan and Vision, codes should be detailed and specific.
 Best practice indicates they should carefully distinguish mandatory design instructions from discretionary design guidance.
 The DDCs for CGC will vary in their extent, but will be consistent in their objectives and in how they stipulate design quality.
 Each OPP will include a precommencement condition requiring the approval of a DDC for the relevant area of the development prior to the submission of any RMA.